patitalabs/bashecitos/README.md

-# kubercositas
+# Kubercositas

-Some scripts used to automate some Kubernetes thingies
+Some scripts used to automate some Kubernetes thingies ⛴